Guide to Buying a Duplex: Is It a Good Investment?

 • Understanding legal and zoning requirements is essential for anyone considering duplex ownership.

-Defining ‘Duplex’
+Defining “Duplex”

 For a side-by-side duplex, both entrances are likely on the street.
 If a duplex is stacked, the second-floor occupant might share an exterior entrance with the first-floor occupant, and then have an entrance to themselves upstairs.
+Single-family homes that have been subdivided typically do not count as duplexes, however.

 In addition to private entrances, the units have their own bathrooms, kitchens, and other living features.
 In terms of the exterior, occupants may share a backyard, garden, or driveway.